DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/apis/local.md

 ```

 {{% notice note %}}
-You can disable the anti-forgery protection requirement by setting the *requireAntiForgeryCheck* parameter to *false* on the endpoint or attribute.
-This is not recommended.
+You can disable the anti-forgery protection requirement by setting the *requireAntiForgeryCheck* parameter to *false* on the endpoint, controller or action.
+This is not recommended though.
 {{% /notice %}}